jjamesstarkTestUser/utahCountyP45.github.io/js_notes/20180329_DelegateTraining_ProvoLib.md

 > We did say a prayer before this meeting right?
 We must all be believers.

 A lot of advocacy among delegates for truly representing precinct and their wishes

+Asked: How do we get a sense of someone who is new on the scene?

+> "Go to the neighborhood and knock on doors"

+  * Sourcing info from members of neighborhood
+  * A lot of excitement about surveys / google forms